bourbonspecial/AccessFail/why i hate access.md

 35. No write permission on some external table?
 Let me just turn your database in to a 500mb blob of shit.
 36. Can't create a linked table without a machine or file data source set up.
 Why cant I type in the name of the server I want to connect to and then choose a database?
 It's literally just filling in fields in an ODBC connection string.
 37. "Unknown Access database engine error"
+38. "You tried to lock the table xyz, but the tablel cannot be lcoked because it is currently in use Wait a moment, and try the operation again."

 n+1.
 This list has n entries, and n is far too large considreing every single entry is a real WTF moment.